-- (a) Motor vehicles used for practical tuition shall be so equipped that the instructor is able to control the vehicle being driven by the candidate, so as to prevent accidents as far as possible. - (b) Vehicles shall be marked in such a way as to indicate clearly to the front and to the rear that they are being used for tuition.
+(a) Motor vehicles used for practical tuition should be so equipped that the instructor is able to control the vehicle being driven by the candidate, so as to prevent accidents as far as possible.

+(b) Vehicles should be marked in such a way as to indicate clearly to the front and to the rear that they are being used for tuition.